AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 ### Defining custom functions

-Followith the Setup section, it is often useful to have a **Functions** section where all custom functions that will be used later in the notebook are defined.
+Following the Setup section, it is often useful to have a **Functions** section where all custom functions that will be used later in the notebook are defined.
 Keeping the functions in a central place in the notebook makes it easier to find and modify them later, and also makes it easier to reuse them in other analyses.
 Each function should be defined in a separate code chunk, and should be documented with comments to explain what the function does does and how to use it, including inputs and outputs.